Skip to content

 #Bottom Line

-Start with the Match Content settings.
-Enabling Match Frame Rate and Match Dynamic Range fixes the most common type of Apple TV lag that other guides ignore entirely.
-Update tvOS next, then enable Reduce Motion if your menus still feel slow.
-Switch to Ethernet if you’re streaming 4K content over Wi-Fi, and replace any HDMI cable older than HDMI 2.1 spec.
-Save the factory reset for last since it wipes everything.
-If your Apple TV is a 2nd-gen 4K or older and none of this helps, the A15-powered 3rd-gen model at $129 is the cleanest path to lag-free streaming.
+Update tvOS next, enable Reduce Motion for UI lag, switch to Ethernet for 4K streams, and replace any HDMI cable below HDMI 2.1 spec.
+Save the factory reset for last.
+If your Apple TV is 2nd-gen or older, the A15-powered 3rd-gen model at $129 is the cleanest solution.

 #Frequently Asked Questions